openssl/openssl/README-FIPS.md

 This approach can be done purely via configuration.
-As long as applications are built and linked against OpenSSL 3.0 and do not override the loading of the default config file or its settings then they will automatically start using the FIPS module without the need for any further code changes.
+As long as applications are built and linked against OpenSSL 3.0 and do not override the loading of the default config file or its settings then they can automatically start using the FIPS module without the need for any further code changes.

 To do this the default OpenSSL config file will have to be modified.
 The